ravendb/bootcamp/src/unit2/lesson4/README.md

 Install-Package RavenDB.Client -Version 4.0.3
 ```

-This will install RavenDB.Client binaries, which you will need in order
+This will install the RavenDB.Client binaries, which you will need in order
 to compile your code.

 Then you will need to add the `using` name space at the top of `Program.cs`: